Hemlock Stone: Medieval

 In the Middle Ages it was claimed that the Devil threw the stone there from Castleton, Derbyshire, about 40 mi away, because the ringing of church bells annoyed him.
 Quite apart from the fancifulness of the legend, there is no New Red Sandstone outcrop in that part of Derbyshire from which the stone could have come.

 Modern

 On 3 June 2002 to celebrate the Golden Jubilee of Elizabeth II a large bonfire was lit on the top of Hemlock Stone as part of the worldwide chain of 2,006 beacons lit, watched by a crowd of an estimated 2,000 spectators.

-The stone is also referenced in D.H.
+The stone is referenced in D.H.
 Lawrence's novel Sons and Lovers.

 Hemlock Happening

 From the Golden Jubilee celebration developed an annual free festival, the Hemlock Happening, that is held one day each June.
 It is organised by the communities of Stapleford and Bramcote and held in the Bramcote Walled Gardens near the stone.
 It usually lasts from 1 pm to 10:45 pm, showing the talents of local schools, groups and individuals and culminating in fireworks set off around the Stone at 10:30 pm.
-Recent scheduled Hemlock Happenings are as follows:
+Some scheduled Hemlock Happenings are as follows: